 \section{Non-Gaussian artifacts in the detector noise}

 The main non-Gaussian artifacts that affect our search for long-lived \acp{QNM} associated with echoes are narrow instrumental lines.
-Each observing run releases a catalog of such lines, identifying spectral features that are confidently of instrumental origin and can therefore be safely removed in astrophysical searches.
+Public observing-run data releases typically include a catalog of such lines, identifying spectral features that are confidently of instrumental origin and can therefore be safely removed in astrophysical searches.
 A detailed study of these lines and their sources is given in Ref.~\cite{LSC:2018vzm}.
 In our analysis, we notch only a small subset of the prominent cataloged lines, making the list quite short.
 The most prominent lines are well understood; they include power-mains harmonics (at multiples of 60\,Hz), test-mass and beam-splitter violin modes, and others.

 Most instrumental lines are characterized by a narrow spectral peak, which can overlap substantially with the Lorentzian profile of the \acp{QNM}, whereas their phase evolution varies more with their physical origin.
 Figure~\ref{fig:both} shows the amplitude and relative phase for several prominent lines.
 All amplitudes are not far from the Lorentzian shape given in Eq.~(\ref{eq:abshf}), and thus are captured by the old likelihood.
 In phase, only the high-frequency test-mass violin mode closely follows the signal model of Eq.~(\ref{eq:arghf}); the other lines show no consistent phase pattern above the noise.
 Because our search is limited to frequencies below 300\,Hz for the three events, no lines with a similar phase feature appear in the band.
 This explains why the new likelihood efficiently suppresses line contamination and why the tail of noise outliers in Figure~\ref{fig:notchcompare} is much smaller for the new likelihood than for the old one before notching.